tobiasbp/k8s-db-backup/README.md

 - [ ] Validate configuration values
 - [ ] Add helm chart to public repo
 - [ ] When using the S3 backend, allow for non changing backup path to take advantage of versioning in S3
-- [ ] Log to Google Chat using HTTPHandler
 - [ ] Log to remote syslog server by using SysLogHandler
 - [ ] Log to local syslog by using SysLogHandler
 - [ ] Make separate kubernetes secret for the environment variables.
 Different teams could then have access to the source & destination credentials.